hakansel/PandaLin/README.md

 After cloning project into your local;

-	- If you don't have already, you install some packages your linux based system.
+	- If you don't have already, you should install some packages to your linux based system.

 	List of these packages: